 Even though marijuana is not as addictive as hard drugs, it can cause considerable addiction problems in some cases.
 As a result, it can negatively impact the performance of the person concerned at his work.
 On the brighter side, legalization of marijuana may pave the way for honest conversations about addiction.

 It is expected of an employer and is in his best interest to assist any employee who is having troubles with a drug habit.
 Moreover, a higher number of workers are expected to come clean about their addictions without fear of legal prosecution.

 Medical Use of Marijuana

-Employers should insist employees to cautiously use medical marijuana and avoid marijuana plant flowers in cases where they are dependent on it to be able to tolerate pain and function well.
-Some state laws follow a zero tolerance policy whereas others accommodate for medical marijuana use.
+Employers should insist on employees to cautiously use medical marijuana and avoid marijuana plant flowers in cases where they are dependent on it to be able to tolerate pain and function well.
+Some state laws follow a zero-tolerance policy whereas others accommodate medical marijuana use.